Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_02_how-websites-work/quiz.md

 - C) Encrypt data
 - D) Render HTML

+**Answer: B**

+DNS (Domain Name System) converts human-readable domain names like shopee.ph into IP addresses like 103.10.29.100 that computers use to communicate.

 **Question 2:** In Step 2, what HTTP method is used to **retrieve** the homepage?

 - A) POST (send data)
 - B) GET (retrieve data)
 - C) PUT (update data)
 - D) DELETE (remove data)

+**Answer: B**

+GET is the HTTP method used to retrieve/fetch data from the server.
+It's used for loading web pages, images, and other resources.

 ---